Corey Bailey

 Within the realm of sampling an analog waveform (using Pulse Code Modulation

 or PCM), bit depth divides a given sample by its value (16 bit, 24 bit, etc.).
-Bit

-the parameters of the Dynamic Range of an audio signal.
-By increasing the bit
+It defines the parameters of the Dynamic Range of an audio signal.

-depth, smaller fluctuations of the audio signal can be resolved.
-The noticeable
+By increasing the bit depth, smaller fluctuations of the audio signal can be

-result for the listener is usually increased clarity and tonality.
-Listening tests have
+resolved.
+The noticeable result for the listener is usually increased clarity and

-shown that an increase in bit depth is more readily detected than an increase in
+tonality.
+Listening tests have shown that an increase in bit depth is more readily

-The rule-of-thumb for bit depth resolution is:
+The rule-of-thumb for bit depth resolution is;

 For every 1-Bit increase in Bit Depth, the dynamic range will increase by 6dB.